-Therapeutic intervention refers to all activities carried out with or on behalf of a service recipient and/or significant other(s) that are aimed at health promotion and disease prevention, improving/maintaining health status or minimizing the impact of deterioration on function and the quality of life.
+Refers to all activities carried out with or on behalf of a service recipient and/or significant other(s) that are aimed at health promotion and disease prevention, improving/maintaining health status or minimizing the impact of deterioration on function and the quality of life.
 Therapeutic interventions are often individually designed and supervised by the service provider for a specific person, organization or group.
+Includes related documentation (regardless if the documentation was completed at the time of the assessment or later).